aws-samples/amazon-ec2-gitlab-runner/README.md

 - A Gitlab account (all tiers including Gitlab Free self-managed, Gitlab Free SaaS, and higher tiers).
 This demo uses gitlab.com free tire.
 - A Gitlab Container Registry.
 - A [Git client](https://git-scm.com/downloads) to clone the source code provided.
-- An AWS account with local credentials properly configured (typically under ~/.aws/credentials).
+- An AWS account with local credentials properly configured (typically under ~/.aws/credentials) with these permissions:
+    - AmazonEC2FullAccess
+    - AutoScalingFullAccess
+    - AmazonS3FullAccess
+    - AmazonSSMFullAccess
+    - AmazonEventBridgeFullAccess
+    - AWSCloudFormationFullAccess
+    - AWSLambda_FullAccess
+    - IAMFullAccess
+    - AmazonECS_FullAccess
+    - AmazonEC2ContainerRegistryPowerUser
 - The latest version of the AWS CLI.
 For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
 - Docker is installed and running on the localhost/laptop.
 - Nodejs and npm installed on the localhost/laptop.